Your Comprehensive Guide to Beginning Therapy

 - Your therapist works at your pace.
 Realizing change takes time, they can manage the tricky balance of challenging you without pushing you too hard or too quickly.

-Therapy can be challenging.
-It can be uncomfortable initially, but it doesn’t need to be.
+Finding a therapist can be challenging.
+Therapy can be uncomfortable initially, but it doesn’t need to be.
 Finding the right support in therapy can take time, but when it comes to getting better, it can make all the difference.

 At Shift Collab, we take this very seriously.
 We invite you to consult with several therapists and discuss any concerns you may have with our care team before you start.
 We’ll ensure your first session is with someone you feel good about.
 And if, after a few sessions, you don’t feel it’s the right fit, reach out to our care team, and they’ll support you.